bittencourt-lucas/todo-app-api/README.md

 To install the ORM, run `pip install sqlalchemy`.

 To install the database dependencies, run `pip install psycopg2-binary`.

+To install the dependency to create database migrations, run `pip install alembic`.

 ### Running the environment locally